-13 Using the Conservation Ontario Watershed Report Card methodology.
+&lt;sup>12 Using the Conservation Ontario Watershed Report Card methodology.
 The outer 100 m is considered "edge" habitat and is prone to high predation, wind damage and is more likely to possess non-native plants.

-14 Forested riparian area is calculated by dividing the area of forest cover within the 30m zone by the total area of the 30m zone.
+&lt;sup>13 Forested riparian area is calculated by dividing the area of forest cover within the 30m zone by the total area of the 30m zone.
 It should be noted that other nonforested permanent cover types such as meadow, thicket or marsh also enhance the riparian habitat and water quality but there is insufficient mapping detail to include assessment of these other riparian vegetation types at this time.

-15 The Provincial Policy Statement (Section 2.1.5) specifies that "development and site alteration shall not be permitted in significant woodlands in Ecoregion 6E and 7E unless it has been demonstrated that there will be no negative impacts on the natural features or the ecological functions.
+&lt;sup>14 The Provincial Policy Statement (Section 2.1.5) specifies that "development and site alteration shall not be permitted in significant woodlands in Ecoregion 6E and 7E unless it has been demonstrated that there will be no negative impacts on the natural features or the ecological functions.

-such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history (OMNRF, 2010).
+such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.
+These are to be identified using criteria established by the Ontario Ministry of Natural Resources and Forestry".

-The MNRF Kemptville district has produced mapping for the Kemptville District area (includes all of Lanark County) that classifies woodland patches according to a series of categories (ex. interior forest, old growth, rare, and linkages).
-It doesn't identify "significant" woodlands for municipal planning purposes but is presented as a starting point to assist municipalities in identifying significant woodlands within their jurisdictions.
+The MNRF Kemptville district has produced mapping for the Kemptville District area (includes all of Lanark County) that identifies "significant" woodlands for municipal planning purposes and use in municipal Official Plans.
 The City of Ottawa has produced their own Significant Woodland mapping based on provincial criteria.
 To support the PPS and good forestry practices, the Municipal Act, 2001 empowers all levels of municipalities (at their discretion) to pass forest conservation by-laws to regulate tree cutting and provide direction to landowners on how to sustainably manage their woodlands for financial and ecological benefits (see section 12.6).
 Activities associated with the development, management, conservation and sustainability of forests and urban forests are subject to the Professional Foresters Act, 2000.
 Natural Heritage Reference Manual, 2nd Ed.
 2005.